Guide to Authors

 1. General Information:

-A. Please write your article in good English (American or British usage is accepted).
+A. Please write your article in proper English (American or British usage is accepted).

 B. Articles should contain approximately 1000 to 4000 words.
 Shorter or longer submissions may be submitted upon approval from the editor.